Skip to main content

 raise

-Second, if the transfer succeeded, the withdraw() function returns the confirmation.
+Second, if the transfer succeeded, the withdraw() method returns the confirmation.

-Lastly, the deposit() Activity function looks almost identical to the withdraw() function.
+Lastly, the deposit() Activity method looks almost identical to the withdraw() method.
 It similarly takes the transfer details and calls a service to process the deposit, ensuring the money is successfully added to the receiving account:

 activities.py